AriFordsham/GHCWiki/implementing-trees-that-grow/trees-that-grow-guidance.md

 1. The instantiation of TTG [HsSyn](implementing-trees-that-grow/hs-syn) should result in a tree that does not have extra fields and constructors.

 >
-> For example, the `HsExpr GhsPs` expressions of AST Ps should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.
+> For example, the `HsExpr GhsPs` expressions of AST GhcPs should not have the constructor `HsUnboundVar` of the post-renaming phases, or its `HsMultiIf` constructor should also not have an unused field (of the type `Type`) to store the related type produced in the typechecking phase.

 >
 > As a result, the instantiated TTG [HsSyn](implementing-trees-that-grow/hs-syn) should not depend on the code from the other phases.
 Hence, the base (uninstantiated) TTG [HsSyn](implementing-trees-that-grow/hs-syn) should not depend on any GHC/TH/HSE-specific code.

 >
-> For example, if `HsExpr GhsPs` expressions of AST Ps had the constructor `HsUnboundVar` then it had to depend on the code defining `UnboundVar` (a field of `HsUnboundVar`) in the renaming phase, or if its constructor `MultiIf` had a field of type `Type` then it had to depend on the code defining `Type` in the typechecking phase.
+> For example, if `HsExpr GhsPs` expressions of AST GhcPs had the constructor `HsUnboundVar` then it had to depend on the code defining `UnboundVar` (a field of `HsUnboundVar`) in the renaming phase, or if its constructor `MultiIf` had a field of type `Type` then it had to depend on the code defining `Type` in the typechecking phase.

 1. The base TTG [HsSyn](implementing-trees-that-grow/hs-syn) should have all the constructors common across all five ASTs, and these constructors should have all the fields common across all five ASTs (even if the type of some fields vary from an AST to another).